Qiskit/qiskit/CONTRIBUTING.md

 In the lead up to a release there are a few things to keep in mind.
 Prior to the release date there is a feature, removal, and deprecation proposal freeze date.
-This date in each release cycle is the last day where a new PR adding a new feature, removal something, or adding a new deprecation can be proposed (in a ready for review state) for potential inclusion in the release.
+This date in each release cycle is the last day where a new PR adding a new feature, removing something, or adding a new deprecation can be proposed (in a ready for review state) for potential inclusion in the release.
 If a new PR is opened after this date it will not be considered for inclusion in that release.
 Note, that meeting these deadlines does not guarantee inclusion in a